 Digital Object Identifier (DOI)

 Young, April M.; Halgin, Daniel S.; DiClemente, Ralph J.; Sterk, Claire E.; and Havens, Jennifer R., "Will HIV Vaccination Reshape HIV Risk Behavior Networks?
 A Social Network Analysis of Drug Users' Anticipated Risk Compensation" (2014).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 7.